 This course examines the economic relevance of human capital.
-We will begin by defining and categorizing different types of human capital, and then consider the economic importance of human capital both to individuals and to society.
-The course will explore the connections between human capital and the labour market, as well as social outcomes such as crime.
-We will discuss some of the challenges faced in identifying a causal effect of human capital on individual and social outcomes.
-Students will learn about how econometric techniques can be used to obtain causal effects.
+It begins by defining and categorizing different types of human capital, and then considers the economic importance of human capital both to individuals and to society.
+The course then proceeds to explore the connections between human capital and the labour market, as well as social outcomes such as crime.
+Finally, it will discuss the challenges faced in identifying a causal effect of human capital on individual and social outcomes.
+Specific consideration will be given to how econometric techniques can be used to obtain causal effects.

 The course will also study how human capital is formed and how it can be influenced by policy intervention.
-We will consider the effects of specific policy interventions on human capital development, drawing on examples from developing and developed countries.
+It will consider the effects of specific policy interventions on human capital development, drawing on examples from developing and developed countries.

-This module appears in:
+This module appears in the following module collections.

 Method of assessment

-10% Essay (1500 words)
+Essay, (1500 words) (10%)

-80% Examination (2 hours)
+Examination (2 hours) (80%)

 Sloan, F. and C-R. Hsieh (2012), 'Health Economics', MIT Press.

-Borjas, G. (2016), Labor Economics, McGraw Hill.
+Borjas, G. (2016), 'Labor Economics', McGraw Hill.

-Sloane, P., Latreille, P. and N. OLeary (2016), Modern Labour Economics, Routledge.
+Sloane, P., Latreille, P. and N. O'Leary (2016), 'Modern Labour Economics', Routledge.

-Demonstrate knowledge and understanding of human capital
+* demonstrate knowledge and understanding of human capital.

-Apply microeconomic concepts and principles to the acquisition of human capital
+* apply microeconomic concepts and principles to the acquisition of human capital.

-Identify the consequences of market failure and their impact on human capital development
+* identify the consequences of market failure and their impact on human capital development.

-Understand the private and social effects of human capital
+* understand the private and social effects of human capital.

-Recognise the process of human capital formation and the role of policy intervention
+* recognise the process of human capital formation and the role of policy intervention.

-Understand the challenges and methods involved in identifying and measuring human capital outcomes
+* understand the challenges and methods involved in identifying and measuring human capital outcomes.